 7. Incorporate pattern with wallpaper

-Geometric patterns are a hallmark of mid-century modern design, so frame your hero piece of furniture – a teak sideboard in this case – with a striking wallpaper.
-Keep accessories to a minimum to let your furniture and walls take centre stage.
+Geometric patterns are a hallmark of mid-century modern design, so frame your hero piece of furniture with a striking wallpaper.
+Keep accessories to a minimum to let your furniture and walls take center stage.

 8. Pick funky vases